NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Projected Outcomes

-- Establishment of robust, national networks of researchers that are collaborating to solve pressing urban challenges across disciplines and scales.
-Comments: Our vibrant online presence through our website, social media, virtual networking, and Urban Data Hub will create a rich and robust network from which researchers, decision-makers, and practitioners can learn, engage, share, and connect across pressing urban agricultural-ecosystem issues.
-The thematic focus areas- Urban FEW, NbS, and Urban Soils- are linked by the common thread of the urban ecosystem and provide a structured approach for building insights across disciplinary domains and scales of interest to strategically link regional, local, and hyper-local work that leverages disciplinary expertise and local knowledge towards interdisciplinary solutions to complex challenges at the national scale.
+- Establishment of robust, national networks of researchers who collaborate to solve pressing urban challenges across disciplines and scales.
+Comments: Our IRNs will provide a structured approach for building insights across disciplinary domains and scales of interest to strategically link regional, local, and hyper-local work that leverages disciplinary expertise and local knowledge towards interdisciplinary solutions to complex challenges at the national scale.
+Our RSAAs will provide researchers with training and engagement opportunities aimed at helping them build lasting relationships with colleagues across the nation.
+Our digital presence, RSAAs, virtual networking, and Urban Data Hub will create a robust network for researchers, decision-makers, and practitioners to learn, engage, share, and connect across pressing urban agricultural-ecosystem issues.

 - A new national cohort of researchers who have been trained in interdisciplinary best practices and have experience leading research teams in research synthesis and acceleration.
-Comments: By focusing on both synthesis and research acceleration, the NRSP12 positions participants to serve as national and global research leaders as SWGs provide the structure and support to rapidly make new connections across existing knowledge, and our proposal development and support (i.e., workshops, seed grants, travel grants, networking) provide the resources to help launch novel ideas into scientific successes and applied solutions to real-world challenges.
-This research network will capitalize on the decades of experience our PIs bring related to team science, interdisciplinary skills building, convergence science, and proposal development.
-The core structure of the NRSP12 is based on building and sustaining strong, collaborative, innovative teams of researchers through novel, engaging, and incentive-based opportunities (i.e. RSAAs).
-Our approach includes opportunities for faculty to continually develop and hone their interdisciplinary and collaborative soft skills and is structured to build a Train-the-Trainers approach so researchers involved in the NRSP12 can apply what they have learned beyond this research network at their home institutions.
+Comments: By focusing on both synthesis and research acceleration, the NRSP12 positions participants to serve as national and global research leaders through SWGs that provide the structure and support to rapidly make new connections across existing knowledge, and our proposal development and support (i.e., workshops, seed grants, travel grants, networking) provide resources to help launch novel ideas into scientific successes and applied solutions to real-world challenges.
+NRSP12 will capitalize on the decades of experience our PIs bring related to team science, interdisciplinary skills building, convergence science, and proposal development.
+The core structure of NRSP12 is based on building and sustaining strong, collaborative, innovative teams of researchers through novel, engaging, and incentive-based opportunities.
+Our approach includes opportunities for faculty to continually develop and hone their interdisciplinary and collaborative soft skills, and Train-the-Trainers experience so NRSP12 researchers can apply what they have learned at their home institutions.

 - A high-visibility, easily accessible data platform for housing a diversity of urban data.
-Comments: The Urban Data Hub and Repository offer a unique service for centralizing and maintaining access to a breadth of interrelated urban data.
+Comments: The Urban Map Room and IRN Repository offer a unique service for centralizing and maintaining access to a breadth of interrelated urban data.
 The results of the archiving, visualizing, and training efforts funded here will support research efforts for decades to come.

 - A viable plan for sustaining the NRSP12 network beyond the lifetime of this project.
-Comments: o Our efforts for building strong networks, training teams to conduct deep interdisciplinary research, curating and sharing urban data will create deep roots in our participant’s home organizations, institutionalizing core pieces of our network through a distributed support system. o By integrating NRSP12 within NUREC, a long-term sustainability plan is envisioned from the beginning which will ensure that OTT funds invested in NRSP12 will have a lasting impact on AES research and the land-grant university system.
-NUREC’s business plan to transition into a Research and Extension Consortium in consistent with this plan.
+Comments: Our efforts for building strong networks, training teams to conduct deep interdisciplinary research, and curating and sharing urban data will create deep roots in our participant’s home organizations, institutionalizing core pieces of our network through a distributed support system.
+By integrating NRSP12 within NUREC, a long-term sustainability plan is envisioned from the beginning which will ensure that OTT funds invested in NRSP12 will have a lasting impact on SAES research and the land-grant university system.
+NUREC’s business plan to transition into a Research and Extension Consortium is consistent with this plan.

 Management, Budget and Business Plan